Mahendra of Nepal: Memorial constructions

 Mahendra was criticized for constructing various memorials and statues for himself and his wife and for naming various landmarks, schools and parks after him and his family members.
 Ratna Park, named after King Mahendra's wife Rani Ratna, a prime example of it.
-The statue of Queen Ratna Rajya Lakshmi Devi at Ratnapark was vandalized by republican protestors in 2062 BS.
-The Kathmandu Metropolitan City changed the name of the park to Shankdhar Udyan in 2077 BS and erected a statue of Sankhadar Shakwa instead of the one of Queen Ratna.
-Similarly, naming various development projects like Prithvi highway, Mahendra highway, Kanti highway, Tribhuvan airport etc. after their family members was seen as his attempt to improve the image of the royal family among the common people.
+The statue of Queen Ratna Rajya Lakshmi Devi at Ratnapark was vandalised by republican protestors in 2006.
+The Kathmandu Metropolitan City changed the name of the park to Shankdhar Udyan in 2020 and erected a statue of Sankhadar Shakwa instead of the one of Queen Ratna.
+Similarly, naming various development projects like Prithvi Highway, Mahendra Highway, Kanti Highway, Tribhuvan Airport, etc. after their family members was seen as his attempt to improve the image of the royal family among the common people.

 Failed land-reform policy

 The land-reform policy introduced by Mahendra is considered to be a major failure by many people.
 Land reform efforts began with the enactment of the Land and Cultivation Record Compilation Act (1956), through which the government began compiling tenant records and continued with the Lands Act (1957).
 These acts were not much successful in increasing small farmers so further efforts had to made.
 The Agricultural Reorganization Act, passed in 1963 emphasized security for tenant farmers and put a ceiling on landholdings.
 Likewise, land reform act 1964 ended the feudal land ownership practice and secured the right of farmers.
 However, there were loopholes in the acts which allowed landlords to control most of the lands.
 Though, these policies were successful in securing the rights of farmers, it was not so in the case of land redistribution.
 Until 1972, average landholdings remained small.
 Moreover, the double ownership law of land introduced by the Panchayat through 'Mohiyai hak' became a major hindrance in development in the decades to come.